Counter-intelligence and counter-terrorism organizations: United States

 Few nations have as complex a structure as the United States, and the structure is reorganized frequently.
 In the US, there is a very careful line drawn between intelligence and law enforcement.

 Several supervisory and coordinating organizations report to the President, principally the Director of National Intelligence (DNI) and Office of the National Counterintelligence Executive (NCIX).

 Before WWII the United States had no state intelligence service, and therefore lagged behind other world powers.
 During WWII President Roosevelt started the OSS or Office of Strategic Services to serve as a wartime intelligence agency.
 The OSS focused on foreign intelligence during the war.
 In 1946 the CIA was formed after the OSS was disbanded by President Truman.

-Foreign intelligence on terrorist threats
+During the Cold War period, counterintelligence and counterterrorism took on an increasingly important role in United States foreign policy, especially through covert CIA operations.
+One of the earliest examples of successful counterintelligence work occurred in the Philippines after World War II, when the CIA assisted the Philippine government in the suppression of the communist-led Hukbalahap Rebellion.
+Col. Edward Lansdale, who oversaw this operation, recalled how "a combat psywar squad was brought in. it planted stories among town residents of an asuang living on the hill where the Huks were based.
+Two nights later...the psywar squad set up an ambush along a trail used by the Huks.
+When a Huk patrol came along the trail, the ambushers silently snatched the last man of the patrol...They punctured his neck with two holes, vampire-fashion, held the body up by the heels, drained it of blood, and put the corpse back on the trail.
+When the Huks returned...and found their bloodless comrade, every member of the patrol believed that the asuang had got him."